Skip to main content

 3. Woody’s loyalty, his defining characteristic, the trait that Andy in his final moments with Woody extols as “the thing that makes Woody special,” was actually a character flaw all along

-Woody’s want/need interaction is sloppy in this film, and it reflects in just how incoherent the storytelling is.
+Woody’s want/need interaction is a very loose foundation for a character arc given everything we know about him and everything we know about toys, which is why every plotpoint built on Woody's "crisis" feels so flimsy.
 Early on, Bonnie’s toys try reining in Woody from putting a little too much effort into keeping her happy, like when he sneaks into her backpack so he can supervise her in kindergarten.
 From a narrative standpoint, this is where the film needs to signal to the audience that the protagonist’s want is misguided—that Woody’s devotion to Bonnie is a little extra.
 The film might have pulled that off, except that Bonnie acts genuinely lonely, so much so that she actually builds a DIY friend and shows genuine distress when she loses him.
 Woody seems to know what he's doing (even if the creative team doesn't).

 This confused storytelling is perhaps most evident in their first rescue attempt of Forky.
 When things fall apart, Woody has to choose between escaping with Buzz and Bo or rescuing Forky from the clutches of Dragon the cat.
 Naturally, Woody tries to save Forky from being dismembered.
 This is very much in the spirit of the Woody who would go back to rescue Buzz from being blown up by a rocket or Jessie from being shipped off to Japan or all of Andy's toys from being interned under Lotso's tyranny, but again, this movie is really committed to the idea that every one of Woody's strengths is actually a flaw.
 So when their rescue plan unravels, everyone treats his decision to rescue another toy from the clutches of a mad woman like it’s some character deficit.